lyuma/Av3Emulator/README.md

 Use the expression menu under the **Lyuma Av3 Menu** header, or the Parameters tab of the Animator window, after selecting your layer as **Animator To Debug** in the inspector.

 For manual control, you can also alt-click the Floats and Ints sections at the bottom of the Lyuma Av3 Runtime script to expand them all, and change the values from there.

+## Notes about Set, Add ( blank ) and Random operations for boolean and trigger parameters.

+For **Bool and Trigger values not set in expression parameters**, the rules are straightforward:

+* Unsynced Bool Set: sets to true if Value is checked
+* Unsynced Bool Random: sets to true if RAND() < Chance, false otherwise
+* Unsynced Bool Add: sets to true if Value != 0.0 in debug inspector
+* Unsynced trigger Set: sets unconditionally
+* Unsynced trigger Random: sets if RAND() < Chance
+* Unsynced trigger Add: sets unconditionally

+(Note that "Add" shows up as a blank dropdown.
+Unlike the inspector, Add uses the Value instead of the Chance field.
+You need to check the debug inspector.
+Also, there is no point in using "Add" in this case, so just fix it if you see a blank dropdown.)

+*HOWEVER*, For **Bool values set in expression paramters**, there is a notable difference in the case of the "Add" (blank) operation:

+* Synced Bool Set: sets to true if Value is checked
+* Synced Bool Random: sets to true if RAND() < Chance, false otherwise
+* Synced Bool Add: sets to true if (Value + (currentValue?1.0:0.0)) != 0.0; sets to false otherwise

+Using Add (blank dropdown) with a Value of -1.0 (in the debug inspector or using "Set" first), it is possible to make a toggle operation, but only for Bool values in your expression parameters.

+Finally, Triggers set in expression parameters act completely unintuitively. **AVOID USING PARAMETER DRIVERS ON TRIGGER PARAMETERS SET IN EXPRESSION PARAMETERS!!!** Still, if you are interested, here are the rules for synced Trigger parameters:

+* Synced trigger Set: Uses the Value in the Debug inspector. sets to true if Value != 0.0; sets to false if Value == 0.0; does not set trigger if set to 0.0 by next frame.
+* Synced trigger Random: sets if RAND() < Chance, false otherwise
+* Synced trigger Add: sets to true if (Value + (currentValue?1.0:0.0)) != 0.0; sets to false otherwise; does not set trigger if set to 0.0 by next frame.

+Synced Trigger parameters remember if they were set to true, and will only set again if explicitly set to false and then true again.

 ## Other known issues: